Light dark matter in a minimal extension with two additional real singlets: Phenomenology of dark matter and the mediator

 In Fig.~\ref{relic} we show the values for the mediator mass $m_{\eta'}$ versus the quartic parameter~$\lambda_{\chi \eta}$ which provide the observed relic density of $\Omega_{\text{DM}} h^2 = 0.1200(12)$~\cite{Aghanim:2018eyx} (the value in parenthesis gives the 1-$\sigma$ uncertainty).
-This study is done for four different values of the DM mass, that is, $m_\chi$ in the range from 0.5~GeV to 2~GeV as indicated in the figure.
+This study is done for four different values of the DM mass, that is, $m_\chi$ in the range from 0.5~to 2~GeV as indicated in the figure.
 From this study we see that it is possible for a light DM candidate accompanied by a slightly heavier mediator to achieve the right, that is, indirectly observed relic density.
 We see that for increasing values of the mediator mass $m_{\eta'}$, the right relic density can be obtained by strongly raising the quartic coupling~$\lambda_{\chi \eta}$ over orders of magnitude as shown in this semi-logarithmic figures.
-As discussed later in the context of DM-self interactions, we want to avoid a too strong DM-self interaction, therefore we set the quartic parameter $\lambda_\chi$ to zero and consider rather small values for the parameter~$\lambda_{\chi \eta}$.
-The relic density is numerically calculated from the solutions of the Boltzmann equation using the package Micromegas~\cite{Belanger:2013oya, Belyaev:2012qa}.
-All other parameters are fixed to $m_{h'}=125 \text{ GeV}$, $v_h = 246 \text{ GeV}$ (the standard electroweak parameters), $v_\eta = 3 \text{ GeV}$, $\lambda_{h \eta} = 1 \cdot 10^{-7}$, $\lambda_{h \chi} = 0.1$, a vanishing parameter $\lambda_{\chi}$, and we fix the non-vanishing right-handed neutrino-mixing-matrix parameters \eqref{Mneutrino} to $\lambda_{e \mu} = \lambda_{e \tau} = 0.1$.
-The remaining parameters $\lambda_h$, $\lambda_\eta$ and the sine of the Higgs-mediator mixing angle, $\sin{\theta}$, are then determined by the tadpole conditions~\eqref{tad}
+As mentioned above, the annihilation of dark matter into mediators occurs besides the quartic DM mediator coupling via $s$- and $t$-channel diagrams.
+Varying the mediator mass we get competing contributions of the remaining different diagrams corresponding to the different regions of the mediator mass.
+This behavior is reflected by the kink structure in Fig.~\ref{relic}.